EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 <TabItem value="integer">

-64-bit singed integer values, which correspond to QuestDB type `long`.
-The values are required to have `i` suffix, for example.
+64-bit signed integer values, which correspond to QuestDB type `long`.
+The values are required to have `i` suffix.
+For example.

 ```shell